 The hardware cables take a fair amount of space in your PC.
 In case, these cables are strewed around they causes computer overheating because proper air flow is obstructed due to their intermingling.
 To overcome this issue, zip-tie, move, and configure your cables to create more free space inside your PC.

-It sound risky while managing component cables, so always turn off your computer.
+It sound risky while managing component cables, so always turn off your computer before applying this method.
 Cable management requires unplugging components and plunging them back in.
 Yet, taking the plunge will contribute to easier component replacement, better airflow, and overall cleaner look.

 Install More Case Fan